New to Sly Flourish? Start Here or subscribe to the newsletter.

 Once this session is complete, you'll have a much better feel for the backgrounds and relationships of the PCs and the desires of your players.
 As a group you'll have a much better feeling for the direction your game might go and the foundation you need to build adventures your players will love playing in.

-Share this article with your friends using this link: https://slyflourish.com/character_building_sessions.html
+Share this article by copying this link: https://slyflourish.com/character_building_sessions.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.